 If your company has recently gone public and did not file an S-8 registration form for the stock-plan shares, you need to adhere to the waiting period and other requirements for resales under Rule 701(g).
 This federal securities-law registration exemption, used for private-company stock plans, allows post-IPO resales without the need to follow certain requirements of Rule 144.
 If you are not subject to a lockup or are no longer an employee, the holding period rules can be different under Rule 144.

-Therefore, 90 days after your company becomes subject to the ongoing SEC reporting requirements, which is usually the public offering date, you can sell your shares.
+Therefore, 90 days after your company becomes subject to the ongoing SEC reporting requirements, which is usually the public offering date, you can sell your shares (unless you are further restricted by the lockup agreement).
 Almost all companies try to fit their pre-IPO option and stock grants into Rule 701.
 Otherwise, when Rule 701 does not apply, the company may need to make a rescission offer, as Google did before its IPO.
 (See its SEC filing amendment and later SEC settlement, which explain what happened.)

 In addition, even when your company registers the stock-plan shares on Form S-8, you need to hold your option shares or restricted stock for the duration of any contractual lockup agreement with the underwriters.
 Regardless of when your company went public, your sales will be limited by your company's policy for preventing insider trading.